1080 Keewatin St,

 • and, presenting public programming and outreach activities in order to build audience, increase reception, and expand understanding of the visual arts.

-For over 45 years the Thunder Bay Art Gallery has steadily grown and is now the largest art museum in Northern Ontario.
+For nearly 50 years the Thunder Bay Art Gallery has steadily grown and is now the largest art museum in Northern Ontario.
 Today, we have more than 1600 works of art in our world renowned permanent collection and welcome more than 30,000 people through our doors each year.
 Every day, the Gallery provides school tours, hosts free public programs, and shares our space with community groups.
 We are a bustling cultural hub committed to contemporary Indigenous, local, and regional art.

-Finally, we are in the process of preparing for the transition to a new purposed designed facility on Thunder Bay’s waterfront in late 2025.
+Finally, we are in the process of preparing for the transition to a new purposed designed facility on Thunder Bay’s waterfront in early 2027.
 This new gallery will more than triple our exhibition and operating spaces.
 This significant addition to Ontario’s cultural infrastructure will provide $33 million in direct economic impact during construction.
 Once open, the Gallery’s operations will generate $2.2 million annually in direct and indirect impacts to the local and regional economy, as well as an estimated $7 million in annual visitor spending.

 How to Apply